daviddoo02/arc-bridge/README.md

 - [x] Automate installation steps on Windows
 - [x] Verify installation steps on macOS
 - [ ] Add a flag to turn state estimator (if applicable) on/off
+- [ ] Document how to add a custom robot

 ## Quick Start
 1. Make sure you have java installed.
 Type `javac` to verify.